Does your dog have any kind of chronic health condition? If so, Microbiome Restorative Therapy (MBRT) can provide a powerful solution.

 To me, these statistics are awe-inspiring.
 They make me question everything I learned in vet school … and life!

 What causes disease?
 Should we treat the cells and focus on their dysfunction?
-Or should we aim to enhance the health and diversity of our microbes?
+Or should we aim to improve the health and diversity of our microbes?

 For one thing, it’s much more accessible and manipulable than the genome.
 But it’s also because of its influence on the cells and the chemicals they produce to help them function.